-Education Specialists and support staff: Students with IEP's have a full range of Specialized Academic Support and supplementary services such as speech and language, occupational therapy, deaf and hard of hearing services, and vocational training, and paraprofessional staff.
+Education Specialists and support staff: Students with IEP's have a full range of Specialized Academic Support and supplementary services such as speech and language, occupational therapy, deaf and hard of hearing services, vocational training, and paraprofessional staff.

-We have a full time counselor servicing students mental health needs on campus and works from the newly established Wellness Center on campus.
+A full time counselor services all students in the district to meet their mental health needs and works from the newly established on campus Wellness Center.